ssmerd/tic-tac-toe/README.md

 * Enter user input

-    Enter the first user input by inputing two coordinates a row and column.
+    Enter the first user input by inputing two coordinates, a row and column.
     Print the board.
-    Enter the second user input by inputing two coordinates a row and column.
+    Enter the second user input by inputing two coordinates, a row and column.

 ![Main Grid](readme/main.png)